a7t0fwa7/umpm/README.md

 # umpm
-A proof of concept showing how you can modify your page tables from usermode and implement on-demand-mapping to access arbitrary physical memory.
+A demonstration highlighting how page tables can be modified from user mode to enable on-demand mapping, providing access to arbitrary physical memory.

 ## Building